nckstwrt/SafeDiscLoader2/README.md

 # SafeDiscLoader2
-Allows playing SafeDisc (version 2.0 to the latest 4.9) protected games on modern Windows.
+Allows playing SafeDisc (version 2.0 to the latest 4.9) protected games on modern Windows without the need of the CD/DVD.

 ## Download
 [Releases](https://github.com/nckstwrt/SafeDiscLoader2/releases)